-As at 31 December 2015, there were eleven members of the Board, comprising nine non-executive Directors ("NEDs") and two Executive Directors.
+As at 31 December 2016, there were eleven members of the Board, comprising nine non-executive Directors ("NEDs") and two Executive Directors.

 The SHA requires that the Board includes two independent non-executive Directors ("INEDs").
-As at 31 December 2015, the two INEDs were the Chairman, Mr. Robert Douglas Dowie, and Mr. Michael Stevenson, who is Chair of the Audit and Risk Committee and the senior INED.
-The remaining (seven) non-executive Directors were appointed by shareholders pursuant to their shareholding and are not deemed "independent".
+As at 31 December 2016, there were two INEDs: the Chairman, Mr. Robert Douglas Dowie and Mr. Michael Stevenson, who is Chair of the Audit and Risk Committee and the senior INED.
+Dr. Khaled Kagigi was reclassified as an INED on 27 January 2017.
+The remaining (six) non-executive Directors were appointed by shareholders pursuant to their shareholding and are not deemed "independent", and include Mr. Abdullah Naama, who was appointed to the Board on 2 February 2016.
+Mr. Loukal, who was a shareholder representative for Banque Extérieure d'Algérie, resigned during the year on 8th August 2016 following his appointment as Governor of the Central Bank of Algeria.